Packing Things Up on the Scene: Music video

-The song features a music video, directed by Tim Sutton, in which the band starts playing in a room, among some young people on sofa watching on TV an army incident in the streets of an unspecified city.
-After, the band members go out to the streets and see a lot of people laid in the floor, like suffering for some wound.
-They go back to the room they were before, and that young people is also laid in the floor, like fainted.
-The video ends closing to the TV screen.
+The song features a music video, directed by Tim Sutton.
+In the video, the band starts playing in a room among some young people on sofa, watching on TV, an army incident in the streets of an unspecified city.
+After, the band members go out to the streets and see a lot of people laying on the floor, suffering from some wound.
+They go back to the room they were before, and the young people are also laying on the floor, fainted.
+The video ends with the closing of the TV screen.